 Q. Some of the software on Allen's Winappslist is Commercial or Shareware.
 If I wish to purchase these how do I pay for them?

 A. For the majority of applications you need to go to the developer's site to pay for your software.
-Where there is an Order Now! link just use that link to pay for your software.

 Q. Do you offer support for the software listed on this site?